Photo: Ser Amantio di Nicolao · CC BY-SA 4.0

-Banh Xeo (Vietnamese Crispy Crepe)
+Banh Xeo (Crispy Crepe)

 A rice-flour batter stained gold with turmeric, fried paper-thin and crisp, then filled with shrimp, pork, and bean sprouts — southern Vietnam's beloved sizzling crepe.
 Wrap a piece in lettuce and herbs and dip it in sweet-tangy nuoc cham.